 I work Monday to Friday and they have told us we have to work Saturday and Sunday night.
 If we have a contract of 21 hours do we have to work over our contract hours?
 I have 3 young children.
 I can’t get childcare and I am worried I might lose my job because I’m unable to do the extra hours.Sarah M, via email.

 - You cannot be forced to work over the number of hours in your contract and may legally refuse to do so.
 However, you must check what your work contract says about overtime.
 There may be a clause saying something like “A reasonable amount of overtime may be required to meet the needs of the business.”

-- If you do not work the full number of hours stated in your contract (without good reason such as illness or bereavement) then your employer may discipline you.
+- If you do not work the full number of hours stated in your contract without good reason then your employer may discipline you.

-- If you object to the number of hours you have been allocated, it is always best to speak to your employer as soon as possible so they can reallocate hours.
+- If you object to the number of hours you have been allocated, it is always best to speak to your employer as soon as possible.

-- You cannot simply work Mon-Fri and then say you have done your hours so you are not working at the weekend.
-Your employer may choose to reduce your hours during the week, and it is entirely up to them as to which shifts they remove to reduce the hours given to you.
+- You can’t work Mon-Fri and then say you have done your hours so you are not working at the weekend.
+Your employer may choose to reduce your hours during the week, and allocate extra hours on weekends.